Submitted by: GLOBE Series

 Posted: May 29, 2007 – 10:55 AM EST

-TORONTO, ON- May 29, 2007 - Climate change is becoming a global reality.
+May 29 /CSRwire/ - TORONTO, ON- May 29, 2007 - Climate change is becoming a global reality.
 From rapidly increasing temperatures and elevating water levels to extreme weather patterns, damaged ecosystems and declining agricultural output, it is time for individuals, businesses and governments to learn about these issues and plan for the future.
 Particularly, Ontario and the Great Lakes region, the industrial epicenter of North America, must discover how to balance economic growth and energy resources with clean air.
 While many governments and businesses have adopted environmental policies, one must ask: is this enough?
 Are sufficient preparations underway?
 How will these changes affect business and society?
 These important issues and more will be discussed by over 700 delegates at Ontario’s largest conference on Energy & Climate Change, EECO 2007, June 19 & 20 at the Metro Toronto Convention Centre.

 Climate: How To Prevent Change